 The School supports all matriculating students.
 Each student receives an annual stipend and research support plus full remission of tuition fees.
-The current stipend is \$35,000 per year.
-Graduate Students who receive an independent fellowship shall receive a stipend 10% greater than the initial stipend level (\$38,500).
-If the student's fellowship offers a stipend above the basic stipend plus 10% (greater than \$38,500), the student will be paid the stipend's rate without receiving an additional 10%.
+The current stipend is \$45,000 per year.
+Graduate Students who receive an independent fellowship shall receive a stipend 10% greater than the initial stipend level (\$45,000).
+If the student's fellowship offers a stipend above the basic stipend plus 10% (greater than \$45,000), the student will be paid the stipend's rate without receiving an additional 10%.
+If a student receives two full independent fellowships, but the timing of the awards creates a gap in funding, they may continue to receive the 10% increase during the time that they are not funded by the fellowships, for up to one year.
 Students do not receive additional compensation for teaching.